-No. The Swiss Federal Administrative Court has, however, accepted that the operational regulation of Zurich Airport stipulates a departure prohibition after 10 p.m., solely applicable to air charters (DFAC 2011/19).
+No. The Swiss Federal Administrative Court has, however, accepted that the operational regulation (Betriebsreglement) of Zurich Airport stipulates a departure prohibition after 10pm, solely applicable to air charters (BVGer A-1936/2006).

 1.6 As regards international air carriers operating in your jurisdiction, are there any particular limitations to be aware of, in particular when compared with 'domestic' or local operators?
 By way of example only, restrictions and taxes which apply to international but not domestic carriers.
+Does the status quo tend to create an aviation market which is sufficiently competitive and open?

 No. Airport concession holders are obliged to grant access to all national and international airlines entitled to fly to Switzerland (Art.
 36a FCAA).
-Any restrictions must be detailed in the operational regulation of the airport and must not be discriminatory.
+Any restrictions must be detailed in the operational regulation (Betriebsreglement) of the airport and must not be discriminatory.
 The operational regulation is subject to FOCA approval.
+Thus, the aviation market in Switzerland seems currently sufficiently competitive and open as the FOCA can only implement restrictions on a non-discriminatory basis and Swiss legislation does not tend to create an unbalanced market.

 1.7 Are airports state or privately owned?
+Are there any plans to alter this position?

 Both models exist.
 Zurich Airport is owned by a publicly traded company (the canton of Zurich is legally bound to hold more than 1/3 of the voting capital), whereas EuroAirport Basel-Mulhouse-Freiburg and Geneva Airport are owned by public corporations.
+There are currently no public plans or even rumours regarding a potential change in the ownership structure of these three commercial airports in Switzerland.